-**If you are a recent graduate and need BHHS to send your Cal Grant GPA, then please complete this FORM and turn it into Michelle Redston (Room 290) no later than February 24, 2017.
+**If you are a recent graduate and need BHHS to send your Cal Grant GPA, then please contact Michelle Redston at email@example.com.

 Q: How can I find out whether my college has an earlier financial aid and scholarship filing deadline?

 A: Visit the college financial aid website.
 The federal and state program deadline will be the same at most schools but institutional scholarships frequently have deadlines in January.

 Q: What tax forms will I use for the FAFSA?

 A: 2016 tax forms (HINT: If you or your parents file a tax return with the IRS, you may be eligible to use the IRS Data Retrieval Tool.
 This is an easy way to provide accurate tax information, view and securely transfer information into FAFSA)

 Q: What questions will I have to answer on the FAFSA?